The Moisturizer Boom Effect on How We Care for our Skin

 Why Moisturize?

 Moisturizers are nowadays among the most prescribed products in dermatology.
 There has been a gradual shift in human thinking toward a preference for holistic solutions, specifically in the context of skincare.
 Estimates by the American Academy of Dermatology Association, one out of every four Americans has a chronic skin problem.
+The rise of moisturizer hybrids like Salicylic Acid Serums with built-in hydration reflects the “Moisturizer Boom Effect” in skincare.
 Skin ailments such as psoriasis and eczema flare-ups are more common during the winter months, especially those who struggle with these, or comparable disorders are more susceptible to experiencing flare-ups.
 Dryness-related dermatoses are becoming much more prevalent because of counterfeits, development, pollution, longer life spans, and the discontinuation of traditional oil massages and baths.

 Hydration is often an important component in skincare to resolve these skin issues stemming from skin dryness since the skin can become dry, itchy, dull, and uncomfortable without it.
 Winters are the harshest season for the skin, as the dry air can quickly dehydrate the skin.
 Low humidity combined with cool temperatures can result in dryness and flakiness.
 The skin takes a hammering in the winter, with searing heat indoors and cold temperatures, strong winds, and intense sun outside.
 Even people who don’t normally have dry skin may find their faces becoming itchy, red, and cracked during the winter months.
 While there is no need to adjust one’s entire skincare routine to accommodate these changes, introducing a moisturizer for dry winter skin can help if people have drier skin than usual.
 On the other hand, Summers is known to be a harbinger for oily skin issues and excessive tanning, in contrast.